AkramsBookshelf/GCT-Unity/UnityEssentials/Materials.md

 - **Shadows**
   -   **Receive Shadows:** Determines whether the object shows shadows cast on it from other objects.
-  -   **Tip:** Turning off shadow reception can improve performance for background objects or distant scenery.
+  -   Turning off shadow reception can improve performance for background objects or distant scenery.

 ### Surface Inputs